TobyRet/Sudoku-Online-Version/README.md

 Sudoku Web Version
 ==================

-Makers Academy Week 5 project.
+This is the [Makers Academy](http://www.makersacademy.com) Week 5 project.

+Live version up and running on [Heroku](http://su-su-susudoku.herokuapp.com).